January 2017: Pre-Budget submission 2017-2018

 The Australian Business Roundtable recognises the significant pipeline of planned infrastructure investment particularly in Northern Australia as providing opportunity for governments and the private sector to consider the cost effectiveness of incorporating natural peril resilience from the outset.
 This has the potential to keep communities safer by: strengthening the resilience of infrastructure, both during and after event; and, avoiding legacy issues where costly resilience measures may need to be retrofitted at a later date.
 The Roundtable’s submission to the Northern Australia Infrastructure Facility was lodged on 30 November 2015.

 June & October 2014: Roundtable submissions to Productivity Commission

 In December 2013, the Federal Government announced a Productivity Commission Inquiry into Natural Disaster Funding Arrangements.
 The inquiry examined the scope of Federal and State Government spending on natural disaster mitigation and recovery initiatives and aims to achieve a better balance between the two.
 The inquiry’s terms of reference were announced on 28 April 2014.

-The Australian Business Roundtable for Disaster Resilience & Safer Communities was particularly encouraged that the inquiry’s issues paper stated that the Commission will consider if current natural disaster funding arrangements are effective, sustainable and coherent.
+The Australian Business Roundtable for Disaster Resilience and Safer Communities was particularly encouraged that the inquiry’s issues paper stated that the Commission will consider if current natural disaster funding arrangements are effective, sustainable and coherent.
 The Roundtable believes the inquiry is an opportunity to examine these arrangements and develop a more sustainable balance between mitigation and recovery funding.